prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 There are eleven stator guide vanes at the back of the NF-F12 that are positioned with different angular distances.
 The fan also features Vortex Control Notches which help to spread the noise emission over a broader frequency spectrum, in turn making teh fan's sound pattern more appealing to the ear.

-The NF-F12 uses an SSO2 bearing, built entirely with brass to ensure a long lifespan.
-The rear magnet has been moved closer to the axis to deliver increased stability during operation.
-Despite this fan's affordable price, it is one of Noctua's high-performance fans, guaranteed to deliver fantastic airflow without making a lot of noise.

 ## Conclusion